FISU Meditation is more powerful than mindfulness or mindful techniques.

-Mindfulness is a way of paying attention or having greater “non-judgemental awareness” to the present moment using techniques like meditation, breathing and yoga.
+Mindfulness is a way of paying attention or having greater “non-judgmental awareness” to the present moment using techniques like meditation, breathing and yoga.

-Mindfulness meditation, albeit originally a Buddhist concept, has evolved mainly from a psychological background under CBT – Cognitive Behavioural Therapy, whereas FISU´s methodology, is from a spiritual foundation or base.
-Our practices have been taught for almost 50 years and the same elements shown below have always been present.
+Although initially a Buddhist concept, mindfulness meditation has evolved mainly from a psychological background under CBT – Cognitive Behavioural Therapy, whereas FISU´s methodology is from a spiritual foundation or base.
+Our practices have been taught for almost 50 years, and the same elements shown below have always been present.
 Furthermore, the powerful awareness and perception unfolded through FISU Meditation are the basis of mindfulness or non-judgemental awareness.

 The Mindfulness Elements of our Practices are:

-- Deep and profound relaxation “restful alertness” – as awareness can only be effective from a calm state
+- Profound relaxation is “restful alertness”, – as awareness can only be effective from a calm state

 - Self-Awareness beyond the ego self – giving you true “Non-judgemental awareness” – a profound way to know yourself better

-- Expanded Awareness – beyond our own self-awareness to far deeper levels of our consciousness
+- Expanded Awareness – beyond our self-awareness to far deeper levels of our consciousness

 - Reactivity – enables you to act rather than react in any situation